 Install Yoast SEO by heading to Plugins → Add New and searching for Yoast SEO.
 Install and Activate the plugin.

 Let’s now open up an individual post or page.
-This is where Yoast SEO comes in: the plugin does real-time analysis of each page on your website and shows you in an easy-to-read and easy-to-understand format on how you can improve.
+This is where Yoast SEO comes in: The plugin does real-time analysis of each page on your website, and shows you how you can improve in an easy-to-read and easy-to-understand format.
 You’ll find Yoast’s analysis on the editing screen for any post, page, or other post type underneath the content.
-The general rule here is simple: aim for at least an amber light (and ideally a green one).
+The general rule here is simple: Aim for at least an amber light (and ideally a green one).

-Yoast SEO will encourage you to do a number of easy on-page optimizations, including selecting a “target keyword” (the search term you want people to use in order to find your post), using that keyword throughout the content and in titles, and setting the title and description you want to appear in search results.
+Yoast SEO will encourage you to do a number of easy on-page optimizations, including selecting a 'target keyword' (the search term you want people to use to find your post), using that keyword throughout the content and in titles, and setting the title and description you want to appear in search results.
 These are all intuitive to use and very well documented within the plugin, so we won’t dwell on them here.